department-of-veterans-affairs/vets-api/modules/appeals_api/app/swagger/appeals_api/v2/api_description_nod_dev.md

 ### Evidence uploads
 Our NOD evidence submission endpoints allow a client to upload a document package (documents and metadata) of supporting evidence for their submission by following these steps.
-1. Use the `POST endpoint /notice_of_disagreements/evidence_submissions` to return a JSON service response with the attributes listed below.
+1. Use the `POST /evidence_submissions` to return a JSON service response with the attributes listed below.
     * `guid`: An identifier used for subsequent evidence upload status requests (not to be confused with the NOD submission GUID)
     * `location`: A URL to which the actual document package payload can be submitted in the next step.
 The URL is specific to this upload request, and should not be re-used for subsequent uploads.
 The URL is valid for 900 seconds (15 minutes) from the time of this response.
 If the location is not used within 15 minutes, the GUID will expire.
 Once expired, status checks on the GUID will return a status of `expired`.
 2. Client Request: PUT to the location URL returned in step 1.